-The objective of this technical standard is to address nickel and nickel compounds other metals and SPM emissions from designated mining sites.
-The technical standard will propose a set of requirements to ensure the best applicable methods are used to address these emissions.
+The objective of this technical standard is to address nickel and nickel compounds, other metals and SPM emissions from nickel, copper, zinc mining sites.
+The technical standard includes a set of requirements to ensure the best applicable methods are used to address these emissions.